motizzle/contract-doc-v3/docs/aiDocs/BUG-FIXES-PRE-WEEK-2.md

 **Branch:** `hardening`
 **Date:** October 28, 2025
-**Status:** ✅ Both issues fixed and tested
+**Status:** ✅ Three issues fixed and tested

 ---

 ## Summary

-Before proceeding with Week 2 API layer hardening, we identified and fixed two critical bugs:
+Before proceeding with Week 2 API layer hardening, we identified and fixed three critical bugs:

 1. **Checkout prompt not respecting vendor permissions**
 2. **Scenario save endpoint broken (undefined variable)**
+3. **Scenario loading not syncing documentVersion with loaded versions**

-Both were pre-existing issues, not caused by the hardening work.
+All were pre-existing issues, not caused by the hardening work.

 ---